 To enhance our marketplace experience, we sell our own inventory, or 1P, through the GigaCloud Marketplace and to and through thirdparty ecommerce websites, such as Rakuten in Japan, Amazon and Walmart in the U.S. and Wayfair in the U.K. These 1P revenues expand our market presence, reduce inventory and logistics risk for sellers, create more products for buyers, drive volume-based cost efficiencies for sourcing products, provide us with proprietary data and increase the velocity of sales on our marketplace.
-1P revenues through the GigaCloud Marketplace and to and through third-party ecommerce websites represented 78.2% and 76.3% of total revenues in 2020 and 2021, respectively.
+1P revenues through the GigaCloud Marketplace and to and through third-party ecommerce websites represented 78.2%, 76.3%, 78.4% and 72.2% of total revenues in 2020, 2021 and the three months ended March 31, 2021 and 2022, respectively.
 As our GigaCloud Marketplace continues to grow, we expect 1P revenues as a percentage of total revenues to decline over time.

 We have built a cross-border fulfillment network optimized for large parcel products.
 We operate warehouses in four countries across North America, Europe and Asia.
 The U.S. is our largest market.
-We operate 21 large-scale warehouses around the world totaling over four million square feet of storage space, cover 11 ports of destination with about ten thousand annual containers, and have an extensive shipping and trucking network via partnerships with major shipping, trucking and freight service providers.
+We operate 21 large-scale warehouses around the world totaling over four million square feet of storage space, cover 11 ports of destination with over ten thousand annual containers, and have an extensive shipping and trucking network via partnerships with major shipping, trucking and freight service providers.
 By servicing the entire supply chain, we offer sellers and buyers in our marketplace enhanced visibility into product inventory, reducing turnover time and lower transaction costs.
 On average, we are able to deliver products to end customers within one week of their order and at a fixed rate that is cheaper than standard rates from FedEx and UPS.